martelogan/fb-friendbot-factory/output_dest/README.md

 # Facebook Friendbot Factory

-## Trained Models Backup
+## Output destination directory

-This subdirectory is intended to host and back-up complete chatbot models post-training & pre-deployment.
+Folders under this subdirectory are intended as destinations for application standard output.

 ## Citation